18 email marketing performance metrics for improved campaign tracking

 2

-Clean up your email list and remove subscribers that haven’t engaged with your emails in 90-180 days.
+Clean your email list: Remove subscribers who haven’t engaged with your emails in 90 to 180 days.

 -